LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

         Train_DataSet['y'].append(0)
 ```

-In the same way, we mark the data with a value greater than 0 in the flood sensor from August 2021 to October 2021 as a flood event, and the data with a value equal to 0 as a non-flood event.
-We store the sorted data in the test data `Test_DataSet` object.
+Similarly, for data from August 2021 to October 2021, a value above 0 in a flood sensor is marked as a flood, and a value of 0 as no flood.
+This sorted data is stored in another object called `Test_DataSet`.

 ```python
 Flooding = Flood_Site_df.loc[(Flood_Site_df['value'] > 0.0) & (Flood_Site_df['timestamp'] > "2021-08-01 00:00:00")][['timestamp', 'value']].values